 The timer includes two 16-bit registers, TCOUNT and TPERIOD and one 8-bit register, TSCALE.
-The extended Mode Control instruction enables and disables the timer by setting and clearing bit 5 in the Mode Status register, MSTAT.
-For a description of the Mode Control instructions, refer to the ADSP-218x DSP Instruction Set Reference.
-The timer registers, which are memory-mapped, are shown in Figure 6-1.
+The extended mode control instruction enables and disables the timer by setting and clearing bit 5 in the mode status register, MSTAT.
+For a description of the mode control instructions, refer to Chapter 15, Instruction Set Reference.
+The timer registers, which are memory-mapped, are shown in Figure 6.1 (on the following page).